 Love the way the light casts an arched glow!
-I an Edison bulb in for soft light.
+I added an Edison bulb in for soft light.
 As you see I was still playing with furniture here.
 Always playing…

 I decided I wanted to add some texture to the wall.
 The mudroom was painted a bright white and I wanted to echo that with a white wall in the hallway.
 I used wood planks to shiplap the wall.